Chronicle (film)

-Chronicle is a 2012 American found footage psychological thriller directed by Josh Trank (in his directorial debut) and written by Max Landis based on a story conceived by the two.
-Often described as a found footage film, blending with superhero, science fiction, and psychological thriller genres, it follows three Seattle high school seniors, bullied Andrew (Dane DeHaan), his cousin Matt (Alex Russell), and more popular Steve (Michael B. Jordan), who form a bond after gaining telekinetic powers from an unknown object and using them for fun, until Andrew begins going down a darker path.
+Chronicle is a 2012 American film (Note: Often described as a found footage film, blending elements of superhero, science fiction, and psychological thriller.) directed by Josh Trank in his feature-length directorial debut, and written by Max Landis.
+It follows three Seattle high school seniors—bullied Andrew (Dane DeHaan), his cousin Matt (Alex Russell), and the popular Steve (Michael B. Jordan)—who form a bond after gaining telekinetic powers from an unknown object and using them for fun, until Andrew begins going down a darker path.

-Chronicle premiered at the Gérardmer Film Festival on January 28, 2012, and released in the United States on February 3, 2012, by 20th Century Fox.
-The film grossed $126.6 million at the international box office, against a budget of $15 million.
-The film received generally positive reviews with praise for the premise, and received a nomination for Best Science Fiction Film at the 39th Saturn Awards.
+Chronicle premiered at the Gérardmer Film Festival on January 28, 2012, and was released in the United States on February 3, by 20th Century Fox.
+The film grossed $127 million against a budget of $12-15 million.
+It received generally positive reviews, and received a nomination for Best Science Fiction Film at the 39th Saturn Awards.